Reynoutria japonica

 Cultivation

+Japanese knotweed can grow in a wide range of situations spreading rapidly, even from small fragments, through vigorous, fast-growing rhizomes.
 This plant is listed on Schedule 9 of the UK Wildlife & Countryside Act as an invasive non-native species.
-Although not banned from sale, it is an offence to plant or cause these to grow in the wild IN ENGLAND, WALES, NORTHERN IRELAND and the REPUBLIC OF IRELAND.
-Gardeners possessing them should undertake measures to control them.
-See RHS advice on invasive non-native species for further information
+Although not banned from sale, it is an offence to plant or cause it to grow in the wild IN ENGLAND, WALES, NORTHERN IRELAND and the REPUBLIC OF IRELAND.
+Gardeners possessing it should undertake measures to control it.
+See Japanese knotweed, and RHS advice on invasive non-native species, for further information

 Propagation